iobroker-community-adapters/ioBroker.device-watcher/README.md

 ### **WORK IN PROGRESS**

--   (ciddi89) make onStateChanges only, when device adapter is alive
+-   (ciddi89) make onStateChanges only, when device instance is alive
--   (ciddi89) Homeconnect ans Smartgarden Adapter added
+-   (ciddi89) Homeconnect and Smartgarden Adapter added

 ### 2.3.1 (2023-01-05)